 These scales can also monitor the behavior of cargo as the train makes its way toward its destination.
 If a train car holds cargo such as liquid or gas, weighing the car periodically will help see if temperature changes affect the cargo and how to preserve the freight as much as possible.
 These scales are also used to insure that the railroad cars are not overloaded possibly causing damage the rails and becoming a safety hazard to the public.

 The rail scales are installed within the train tracks and measure several different weights.
 First the entire car weight is measured and then the “tare weight” or the weight of an empty car is applied and you are able to get the total NET weight of the freight within the train car.
 From there you can compare with other data acquired throughout the journey to ensure that the freight and passengers are safe and everything is accounted for.

 There are also portable rail scales that you can temporarily install on rails to measure weight and collect data.
 To install these you must measure the distance between tracks and have the proper amount of shims (washer-like parts to prevent damage) to the rail keys, which will attach the scales to the rails.
 The scales must be attached to the rails securely and flat so the car can move over them effortlessly.
 The cables are connected to the rail scales and to the reader so you can measure the weight and collect the data.
 The cables must be protected so they are not damaged or severed as the train passes.

 How Rail Scales Are Used

 These scales are used everyday throughout the railroad industry for everything from livestock to grain to industrial parts.
 Rail scales are incredibly important to ensure the cargo gets to its destination safely and intact.
-Though many think of railroads as being not as popular as they once were, it’s evident from the tracks all around us that railroads are still used to move freight and passengers all over the country and are necessary to support our culture and way of life.
+Though many think of railroads as not being not as popular as they once were, it is evident from the tracks all around us that railroads are still used to move freight and passengers all over the country and are necessary to support our culture and way of life.